Leave a comment and click here to sub for MS article alerts and our newsletter!

 Expiration Date: The day that an option expires.

 Industry: A an aggregate of companies that pertain to a certain topic.
-For example, a biotech company is party of the Healthcare Industry while its sector is biological technology.
+For example, a biotech company is the party of the Healthcare Industry while its sector is biological technology.

 Insider Trading: When insiders of a company trade their company’s stock, or when someone trades a stock based off of knowledge that is not publicly accessible.